rafaski/beer_api/README.md

 - data validation and data modelling with `pydantic`

 ### Beer recipes
-Beer recipes are provided by an external API `Punk API` `https://punkapi.com/documentation/v2`
+Beer recipes are provided by an external API `Punk API` at `https://punkapi.com/documentation/v2`

 ### Supported operations are: